mpatrickaires/devops-with-docker-university-of-helsinki-course/exercises/exercise-01-13-hello-backend/README.md

 Check the created [Dockerfile](example-backend/Dockerfile).

-Build the image from it
+Build the image from it:

 `docker build -t example-backend .`